Broken heart syndrome is a REAL thing.

 Put down the ice cream and allow us to explain: Researchers from the Beth Israel Deaconess Medical Center found that a person's risk of suffering from a heart attack increases by 21 times in the first 24 hours after losing a loved one.

-Over the course of five years, these researchers interviewed 2,000 patients who suffered from heart attacks, including asking them questions regarding triggering events.
-The results, published in the journal Circulation, show that the risk of heart attack is eight times higher than normal during the week after the death of a loved one.
+Over the course of five years, the researchers interviewed 2,000 patients who suffered from heart attacks, including asking them questions regarding triggering events.
+The results showed that the risk of heart attack is eight times higher than normal during the week after the death of a loved one.
 Though it slowly declines, that risk remains elevated for at least one month.
-Married Men May Have A Better Chance Of Surviving A Heart Attack